 Skip to main content Skip to navigation

-Work in the lab uses rodent models to better understand the neurobiology of substance use and mental illness.
+Work in the BAR lab uses rodent models to better understand the neurobiology of substance use and mental illness; specifically focused on alcohol and cannabis.
 We use translational approaches to identify neural circuits associated with addiction-related behavior and development, often in the context of co-occurring mental illness.
 Since males and females demonstrate different vulnerabilities to psychological disorders (e.g., addiction, depression, psychosis), and females have historically been understudied in preclinical research, we are particularly focused on understanding the neurobiological underpinnings of these sex differences.
 Our ultimate goal is to enhance translation of preclinical findings to clinical populations, and contribute to the development of personalized, effective therapies for substance use disorder and mental illness in women and men.